 The process of making oleoresin capsicum (the more technical name for pepper spray) involves grinding the peppers into an extremely fine powder, and then extracting the capsaicin before creating the final, pressurized solution.
 It can be hard to nail down the exact ingredient list, but cayenne or other peppers that are very hot and cheaply produced are always ingredient number one.

 What is Bear Spray?

 Bear spray uses the same ingredients in a different package.
 Bear sprays resemble cans of household cleaner, with a squeeze-trigger nozzle on the top.
-Usually, you can find bear spray in sizes between 6 and 8 ounces; this gives you 10-12 seconds of spray time.
-It’s also effective from about 30 feet away, just enough to give you space to survive and get away.
-These bear deterrent sprays are known to be anywhere between 90 and 100% effective against different species of bear.
+Usually, you can find bear spray in sizes between 6 and 10 ounces; this gives you 10-12 seconds of spray time.
+Depending on the spray you choose, it is also effective from 15-30 feet away.
+That’s just enough distance to give you a chance to spray and get away.

 The Difference Between Pepper Spray and Bear Spray

 While they’ve got a lot in common, bear and pepper spray aren’t exactly the same.
 The reason for this is, obviously, that they have a different intended use.
 Let’s do some light digging into the ways that bear spray differs from pepper spray: